gitaroktato/healthcheck-patterns/article.md

 ```
 ![failure-rate](article/failure-rate.png)

 One thing that's important to mention here, is that in many cases when a dependency (e.g. the database) is not available the response rate of the service drops.
-This causes spikes in the queries above, which are unseen for the predefined `$interval` because the previous higher rate of successful response.
-Below you can find two samples from the same time period with two different intervals.
+This causes spikes in the queries above, which are unseen for the predefined `$interval` because of the previous higher rate of successful responses.
+Below you can find two samples from the same period with two different intervals.
 You can see that the spike is unseen if the outage of the dependent service is shorter than the predefined interval.
-You can use it for your advantage to avoid alerts for intermittent outages which are not worth act upon (at-least not in the middle of the night).
+You can use it for your advantage to avoid alerts for intermittent outages which are not worth act upon (at least not in the middle of the night).

 |5 minute interval| 1 minute interval|
 |-----------------|------------------|